MartinEesmaa/VVCEasy/README.md

 Yes... but I'm not real creator of VVC, I didn't build VVC, so it was Fraunhofer that he built VVC.

 Are you trying to work build of VVCEasy?
-Well yeah... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
+Well yes... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
 I don't have employees, so I'm only one.

 Is it okay to bring proof screenshots of my errors?
 I allow you to bring error screenshots, you can bring proof.
-More proofs, more easy to solve it.
+More proofs, easier to solve it.

 My question is not listed on FAQ.
 Can I ask any question?
 Sure, just go to Issues tab, ask questions or/and give your issue to me.

 Do you know what you have skills in your programming?
-I know about Batchfile and HTML programmer.
+I know about Batch file and HTML programmer.
 Some hard programming languages might be difficult to me :/.

 If you have any questions or any issues, please go to Issues tab and create your issue.
 - Martin Eesmaa